Update 7/16/2020: This article was originally published on June 17, 2019. It has been since updated with the most recent information.

 First discovered in Berks County in 2014, the spotted lanternfly has since made its way to other counties throughout southeastern Pennsylvania, including Philadelphia in recent years.
 The United States Department of Agriculture (USDA) has coordinated closely with the Philadelphia Parks & Recreation and Fairmount Park Conservancy Natural Lands team to target four Philly parks to begin to manage and curb the spread of the spotted lanternfly.

-The Natural Lands team is focusing on four parks:
+The Natural Lands team is focusing on five parks:

 - FDR Park in South Philly